 - Audio Level Statistics Table

-It can be used to check compliance with Loudness Standards (Programme Loudness, Maximum True Peak Level, Loudness Range - see Loudness Measurement and Normalization) and certain regulations for commercials (Max Momentary Loudness, 400ms integration time); Max Shortterm Loudness, 3sec integration time - see EBU TECH 3341, Section 2.2).
+These statistics can be used to check compliance with Loudness Standards (Programme Loudness, Maximum True Peak Level, Loudness Range / LRA - see Loudness Measurement and Normalization) and certain regulations for commercials (Max Momentary Loudness, 400ms integration time; Max Short-term Loudness, 3sec integration time - see EBU TECH 3341, Section 2.2).

-It also shows how much our Adaptive Leveler changes levels (Leveler Gain mean, min, max) and statistics about input audio signals (Signal-to-Noise Ratio/SNR, Background Level, Signal Level).
+Furthermore, it shows how much our Adaptive Leveler changes levels (Leveler Gain mean, min, max) and lists statistics about input audio signals (Signal-to-Noise Ratio/SNR, Background Level, Signal Level).

 - Music Speech Segments Table